-Housekeeping changes effective February 1, 2011 to reflect regulation HISTORY:

-Replaces Policy No. 24.08(1) of the Prevention Division Policy and ss.19.30 and 19.24.1, Occupational Health and Safety Regulation prevention policies into the Prevention Manual.
+HISTORY: Housekeeping changes effective February 1, 2011 to reflect regulation ss.19.30 and 19.24.1, Occupational Health and Safety Regulation prevention policies into the Prevention Manual.
 The POLICY in this Item merely continues the substantive requirements of Policy No. 24.08(1), as they existed prior to the Effective Date, with any wording changes necessary to reflect legislative and regulatory changes since Policy No.